Blood Bowl is my favorite game Games Workshop has ever created. I got into the game when Blood Bowl 1 was released for PC back in 2009.

 However, being Elves means you are always capable of scoring.
 Playing a game that ends 5-1 or better in favor of Wood Elves is not an uncommon thing.

 It’s So Much Fun to Play!

-Blood Bowl is like Chess in that there’s tile based movement, and each model has varying movement distances.
+Blood Bowl 2016 is like Chess in that there’s tile based movement, and each model has varying movement distances.
 Unlike Chess though, each model can move in any direction.

 While the game is easy to learn, it takes a lot of games to get good.
-It’s one of the most strategic games I have played.
+It’s one of the most strategic games I have ever played.